To watch a video about our company culture, philosophy and team approach, click here.

 - Add buttons to your website to take viewers straight to your social media sites.

 - Keep your website clean and easy to navigate (like we try to do with SmithPublicity.com); bells and whistles can be distracting.
+This applies whether you've written non-fiction or a novel; simpler is almost always better.

 General Online Book Marketing

-- Have an online book tour.
+- Have an online book tour and plan a cost-effective online campaign.

 - Write a press release and distribute to online outlets.